Alperen Sengun NBA Preview vs. the Nuggets

-The Houston Rockets, Alperen Sengun included, match up versus the Denver Nuggets on Friday at 8:00 PM ET.
+The Houston Rockets, Alperen Sengun included, face the Denver Nuggets on Wednesday at 9:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.